-(Updated November 2016 – Diagnostic Quesstions added to Further Resources /Questions section.)
+(Updated March 2017 with Edexcel’s New Content Resources and further TES resources and November 2016 – Diagnostic Quesstions added to Further Resources /Questions section.)

 Looking at the new content for UK GCSE Mathematics a completely new entry on the specification is “find approximate solutions to equations numerically using iteration”.

 For some more information on this AQA have some very useful resources, including their Bridging the Gap resources which look very useful for students who have studied the 2007 Key Stage 3 Programme of Study and will be studying a new Mathematics GCSE specification.
 The resources include examples on iterative methods for solving equations numerically.

 Students can be reminded to use the ANS key on their calculators; it seems to me that this will be a good opportunity to show students how useful Excel can be for such techniques and will enable teachers to quickly generate results with different starting values.